 "That a problem for you, Face?"
 Hannibal looked at his XO, recognizing the familiar grumble in the voice.
 While he always appreciated Face bringing up the practicalities of their missions, he also knew that anything involving drudgery or strenuous exercise was like poison to the younger man.
 Hannibal usually found it amusing.
 "You know, after we catch these guys, we should stay up there for a few days.
 Sounds like a great way to brush up on our survival skills, not to mention general training."
 His eyes glittered as he waited for the inevitable reaction.

 The colonel chuckled as he sauntered away from the desk, scattered with maps and lists that Face had been working on.
 Despite the complaints, Hannibal always felt confident that Face would look at every detail in planning their trips and make sure they had the equipment and supplies necessary.
-He never worried when Face was "doing his thing".
-But he liked to keep him on his toes.
+He never worried when Face was "doing his thing", but he liked to keep him on his toes, anyway.

 The other worry was the plane.
 They would have to use a floatplane due to the terrain, and he knew Murdock had never flown one.

 "Uh, Murdock, about the plane.
 You know anything about floatplanes?
 Like, landing on water?"